Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to

-The deviation in ionization potentials obtained with the spin-free X2C Hamiltonian is small for lighter systems such as HF and HCl but increases significantly for heavier halogens.
-This behavior reflects the expected rise in relativistic contributions with increasing nuclear charge, as both scalar and spin-dependent effects scale with the atomic number.
-In heavier elements, spin–orbit coupling plays an increasingly important role in determining the electronic structure, and its omission in the spin-free X2C formulation leads to noticeable errors in the computed ionization energies.
-In contrast, the X2CAMF framework incorporates both scalar relativistic and spin–orbit effects, yielding ionization potentials in excellent agreement with the reference 4-c results across the series.
-Thus, these results indicate that the X2CAMF approach remains a suitable alternative to four-component Hamiltonian for ionization energy calculations beyond the singles–doubles level as well.
-A key observation is that, for most systems, the first and second ionization potentials (which are of $\Pi$ type) computed with the spin-free Hamiltonian show comparatively larger deviations, whereas the $\Sigma$ type third ionization potential exhibits substantially smaller deviations as the inclusion of spin-orbit coupling is not important for that state.
+The deviation in IPs obtained with the spin-free X2C Hamiltonian is small for lighter systems such as HF and HCl but increases significantly for heavier halogens.
+This behavior reflects the expected growth of relativistic contributions with increasing nuclear charge, as both scalar relativistic and spin-dependent effects scale with atomic number.
+In heavier elements, spin--orbit coupling plays an increasingly important role in determining the electronic structure, and its omission in the spin-free X2C formulation leads to noticeable errors in the computed ionization energies.
+In contrast, the X2CAMF framework incorporates both scalar relativistic and spin--orbit effects, yielding IPs in excellent agreement with the 4c reference values across the series.
+These results confirm that the X2CAMF approach remains a reliable alternative to the 4c Hamiltonian for ionization energy calculations beyond the singles--doubles level.
+A notable observation is that, for most systems, the first and second IPs (of $\Pi$ symmetry) show comparatively larger deviations when computed with the spin-free Hamiltonian, while the third IP (of $\Sigma$ symmetry) exhibits substantially smaller deviations, since it derives from a molecular orbital with negligible spin--orbit splitting.